Associate Degree in Social Work

 Social Work Licensure

-Some states allow ASW grads to become licensed social work associates/assistants (LSWAs).
-Requirements vary by state.
-In Massachusetts, for example, students must pass the Association of Social Work Boards' bachelor's exam in addition to possessing an ASW to earn their LSWA.
+Some states allow ASW-holders to become licensed social work associates/assistants (LSWAs), although requirements vary by state.
+In Massachusetts, for example, students must pass the Association of Social Work Boards' bachelor's exam after completing an ASW to earn their LSWA.